stanfill/rotationsC/README.md

 ### Change log:

+#### Minor Changes -

+* The options for the `method` argument of the `region` functions have been changed to `"trans"` and `"direct"` to align with the current names in my dissertation.  `"trans"` is short for "transformation," which is used to access the methods based on a transformation of a directional statistics result while `"direct"`  is used for the methods that rely on theory for SO(3) directly.

 #### Major Changes -

 * The `plot.SO3` function now has an `interactive` option that renders 3D plots of the supplied data using the `rgl` and `sphereplot` packages.
 Currently, all options available for the static `ggplot2` plots are availble for the interactive plots, but only one column can be displayed at a time.
 As an example see